Introduction to sidechains

 A sidechain is simply a blockchain that depends on its main chain and is connected to it.
 This configuration allows the sidechain to have its own consensus algorithm and features.
 The sidechain is connected to the main chain through a two-way peg that allows the moving of assets between the chains.
 The finality of blocks is determined through a consensus mechanism that relies on the security of the main chain.

-The example EVM sidechain project is an open-source Cardano sidechain protocol providing a client written in Scala.
+The proof of concept EVM sidechain is an open-source Cardano sidechain protocol providing a client written in Scala.
 The EVM sidechain is a child sidechain, meaning that its starting, or genesis block, is seeded from the main chain and the child blockchain depends on the main chain.
-The example EVM sidechain enables anyone to run a sidechain network passive node.
+The proof of concept EVM sidechain enables anyone to run a sidechain network passive node.

 Sidechains offer advantages in interoperability, scalability, and compatibility.